ubucon-asia/docs.ubucon.asia/docs/travel-support/travel-grant.md

 Since our budget is always limited, We won't able to approve everyone applied for.
 Thus, we'll be approving applicants with consideration on level of needs the applicant stated in the application and also following priority order.

 1. Keynote/Talk/Workshop Speakers* & Organizers
-2. Official Ubuntu Members, BoF Moderators(Those who submitted BoF proposal then got selected)*, On-site Volunteers with full time commitment
+2. Official Ubuntu Members, BoF Moderators(Those who submitted BoF proposal then got selected)*, On-site Volunteers with full time commitment(Selected in advance)
 3. Attendees, Lightning talk speakers(In case we accept proposals for Lighnting talks earlier in advance)

-> For sessions with multiple speakers, Up to 2 speakers in same session will be eligible for this order
+> - *For sessions with multiple speakers, Up to 2 speakers in same session will be eligible for this order

 ## Applying for travel grant
 To apply for travel grant, You'll need to fill in the application form below.
 You'll also need to attach following files for review.